jessetvogel/rust-web/README.md

 Once the wasm file is loaded, the `main` function is [called](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js#L96) and this function acts as an initialization hook similar to `DOMContentLoaded` in vanilla javascript or `useEffect` in React.
 The `main` function usually makes the initial rendering and registers listeners for different DOM elements.

-Every time a rust function wants to invoke a browser API it uses the [__invoke_and_return](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/rust/src/invoke.rs#L84) which calls the [corresponding function](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js#L64) in javascript.
-Callbacks such as event listeners are register through the `__invoke_and_return` function and then call a dedicated function in wasm named [handle_callback](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/rust/src/handlers.rs#L14).
+Every time a rust function wants to invoke a browser API it uses the [__invoke](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/rust/src/invoke.rs#L84) which calls the [corresponding function](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js#L64) in javascript.
+Callbacks such as event listeners are register through the `__invoke` function and then call a dedicated function in wasm named [handle_callback](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/rust/src/handlers.rs#L14).

 # How to's & guides